metorial/node-manager/README.md

 You can set `NODECTL_SERVER_URL` environment variable to avoid passing `--server` every time.

+## Web Dashboard

+Access the web UI at `http://controller:8080/` to view:

+- **Cluster Overview** - Total nodes, online/offline counts, average CPU usage
+- **Node List** - Real-time status of all hosts with current resource usage
+- **Historical Charts** - Click any host to view CPU, memory, and storage usage over time
+- **Auto-refresh** - Dashboard updates every 5 seconds

+The UI features a dark HashiCorp-inspired theme with purple accents and is embedded directly in the controller binary.

 ## Service Discovery with Consul

 Sentinel integrates with Consul for automatic service discovery and health checking.